Anisotropic tensor calculus: Abstract

 \section{Abstract}

 We introduce the anisotropic tensor calculus, which is a way of handling with tensors that depend on the direction remaining always in the same class.
 This means that the derivative of an anisotropic tensor is a tensor of the same type.
 As an application we show how to define derivations using anisotropic linear connections in a manifold.
-In particular, we show that the Chern connection of a Finsler metric can be interpreted as the Levi-Civita connection.
-Moreover, we also introduce the concept of anisotropic Lie derivative.
+In particular, we show that the Chern connection of a Finsler metric can be interpreted as the Levi-Civita connection and we introduce the anisotropic curvature tensor.
+We also relate the concept of anisotropic connection with the classical concept of linear connections in the vertical bundle.
+Furthermore, we also introduce the concept of anisotropic Lie derivative.